bjeanes/indexer-sync/README.md

     -V, --version    Prints version information

 OPTIONS:
+    -i, --interval <interval>    The interval (in seconds) between sync runs.
+Syncer will run once and exit if this is not provided [env: SYNC_INTERVAL=]
         --jackett <jackett>      [src] URL to Jackett instance from where indexers should be sourced Basic Auth credentials will be extracted and used as admin password [env: SYNC_JACKETT_URL=] --radarr <radarr>        [dst] URL to Radarr instance where indexers should be updated.
 Encoded Basic Auth